Join Growing Hollingdean volunteers for some Forest Gardening at Hollingdean Orchard

 Please wear suitable clothing for the weather and bring a drink and a snack if needed.
 Equipment will be supplied (under 18’s must to be accompanied by a parent/guardian).

-Come and join us for our next tree guardian volunteer session.
+Join us for our next tree guardian morning.
 Email us through our contact page here to let us know your coming.

 Sunday 30th April 2023, 10am – 12pm @ Hollingdean Sure Start Centre